 If you’re wondering what credit score you need for a personal loan, here’s what you should know:

-- Apply for a personal loan
+- How to apply for a personal loan

-A credit score is a risk score that’s calculated using information gathered by the three credit bureaus: Experian, Equifax, and TransUnion.
+A credit score is a risk score that’s calculated using information gathered by the three credit bureaus: Equifax, Experian, and TransUnion.
 When you apply for a personal loan, the lender will review your credit to determine how likely you are to repay the loan.

 What factors affect your credit score?